solarisDigitalAssets/docs/docs/API_Guide.md

 During a Withdrawal processing the platform charges the Withdrawal Fee on the originating Account on behalf of the partner and credits the amount to the partner Entity Account.
 The Withdrawal Fee charged here is completely configurable by the partner (or can be waived by the partner altogether).

 Depending on the underlying blockchain, the platform can batch multiple Withdrawals together and broadcast them in a single blockchain transaction.
 For the transactions happening on the blockchain-level the platform charges the full network fees amount on the partner Entity Account.

+#### Withdrawals from token Wallets

+Fees for Withdrawals from token Wallets MUST be paid in the base Asset.
+The platform will collect these fees from the fee paying Account of the underlying base Wallet.

 ### Processing a Withdrawal